rubenwardy/minetest_modding_book/_en/games/games.md

 The best way to keep compatibility with another game is to keep API compatibility with any mods which have the same name.
-That is, if a mod uses the same name as another mod, even if third party, it should have a compatible API.
+That is, if a mod uses the same name as another mod, even if third-party, it should have a compatible API.
 For example, if a game includes a mod called `doors`, then it should have the same API as `doors` in Minetest Game.